 Ms. Massalas, can you tell me how you got started in this business?

-My first job was being a secretary at an agency, and I had an opportinity to see that side of the business—selling actors, submitting actors—and then I got to work in a casting office.
-Back then there were very few high end casting directors, one of them was a company called Fenton & Feinberg, with Mike Fenton and Jane Feinberg.
+My first job was being a secretary at an agency, and I had an opportunity to see that side of the business—selling actors, submitting actors—and then I got to work in a casting office.
+Back then, there were very few high-end casting directors, one of them was a company called Fenton & Feinberg, with Mike Fenton and Jane Feinberg.
 I was lucky enough to get hired by them.
 Their first movies were “American Graffiti” , “The Godfather, Part II” , “Chinatown” , “Shampoo” , “One Flew Over the Cuckoo’s Nest” , “Marathon Man” .
-When I met them, they were doing “Norma Rae” and they had a map of Alabama on the wall.
-I started working for them and “Breaking Away” was my first movie.
-That took me to New York, to cast the movie for Peter Yates, and then I became Jane Feinberg’s assistant and eventually I became a casting director.
+When I met them, they were doing “Norma Rae” , and they had a map of Alabama on the wall.
+I started working for them, and “Breaking Away” was my first movie.
+That took me to New York to cast the movie for Peter Yates, and then I became Jane Feinberg’s assistant, and eventually I became a casting director.
 I stayed with that company for fifteen years, that was a fantastic experience.
-I’ve been mentored by the best casting people in town.
-I was extremely lucky and very grateful for the fifteen years I got to spend with them, because I worked on “Back to the Future” films, two “Indiana Jones” films, and I did “Amazing Stories” for Spielberg… I had an office on the Amblin lot for quite a while.
-After I left in 1992, I produced a movie, “Gods and Monsters” , that got three nominations at the Oscars and it was director’s Bill Condon break-through hit.
-He got nominated and he won an Oscar for writing the script.
+The best casting people in town have mentored me.
+I was extremely lucky and very grateful for the fifteen years I got to spend with them because I worked on “Back to the Future” films, two “Indiana Jones” films, and I did “Amazing Stories” for Spielberg… I had an office on the Amblin lot for quite a while.
+After I left in 1992, I produced a movie, “Gods and Monsters” , that got three nominations at the Oscars, and it was director’s Bill Condon break-through hit.
+He got nominated, and he won an Oscar for writing the script.
 Ian McKellen and Lynn Redgrave also got nominated.
 When I went to the Oscars, I was there as a part of that movie.
 It’s a whole different experience.
 You’re in the game, and you spend the rest of your career trying to get back on that red carpet with a movie that you are also nominated for, which is not an easy thing to do.
-Then I had a very tragic illness—I was in the hospital for six months, three months in a coma and three months in rehab.
+Then I had a very tragic illness—I was in the hospital for six months, three months in a coma, and three months in rehab.
 It just blew me off the map.
-Shortly after I came out of the hospital, 9/11 happened so the whole world went into shock and in sort of shutdown.
+Shortly after I came out of the hospital, 9/11 happened, so the whole world went into shock and in sort of shutdown.
 While everything was kind of healing, the business was also changing.
-My brass ring sort of passed me by, and it took a while to build up a momentum.
+My brass ring sort of passed me by, and it took a while to build up my momentum.
 But I was very fortunate.
 I had great relationships with people that supported me and gave me work.
 I was out on my own and got a partner in 2005 [Ron Digman], and we were together for ten years.
 In 2015 we decided to go our separate ways, and so here I am.
-I’m still in the business and I still have projects, but it’s harder now because independent features are not as they used to be.
+I’m still in the business, and I still have projects, but it’s harder now because independent features are not as they used to be.
 It’s getting more difficult now to get money and have a project financed.

 What makes him so unique?